kramble/FPGA-Blakecoin-Miner/experimental/README.txt

 Any of the last three (or a variant) may give a good result, the difficulty is the "random" nature of the Xilinx build process.
 Not yet managed to fit three cores.

+X6500-Basic            Basic port to X6500.
+NOT WORKING.

+X6500-Robust           A second try.
+WORKS BUT BUGGY (only the 100MHz synthesis
+                       clock build seems to work, and only up to 63MHz overclock).